lukematt574/EnjoySockets/README.md

 * `-3`: **Session Expired.** The response could not be retrieved because the session was permanently closed (e.g., via `Disconnect()` or a `KeepAlive` timeout).

 > [!IMPORTANT]
-> **Keep-Alive Tuning:** To ensure `SendWithResponse` can recover from longer outages, make sure `ETCPServerConfig.KeepAlive` is set to a value that allows your clients enough time to reconnect and claim their pending responses.
+> **Keep-Alive Tuning:** To ensure `SendWithResponse` can recover from longer outages, make sure `EServerConfig.KeepAlive` is set to a value that allows your clients enough time to reconnect and claim their pending responses.

 ---